 You are in full control of your career and you may sign a recording with a label of your choice.

-You can find many different genres of music including Hip Hop, House, Pop, Gospel, Rock, Kwaito, Afro-Pop and Soul.
-We curate music from South Africa and elsewhere on the African continent.
+You can find different genres of music including Hip Hop, House, Pop, Gospel, Rock, Kwaito, Afro-Pop and Soul, to name a few.

 We respect your privacy.